shuuryou/texmond/README.md

 # Help Wanted

-Do you own a Premier Elite panel other than a Premier Elite 64?
+Do you own a Premier Elite panel other than a Premier Elite 48 or Premier Elite 64-W?
 Please try this software and report any bugs, because I had to make some assumptions on how these panels work and they may not be correct.
 I'm especially interested in feedback from property owners who have a Premier Elite 168 or a Premier Elite 640 that is set up so it uses the maximum number of supported areas and zones.

-Of course, I'm also interested in feedback and bug reports from Premier Elite 64 and  Premier Elite 64-W users. :smiley:
+Of course, I'm also interested in feedback and bug reports from Premier Elite 48 and  Premier Elite 64-W users. :smiley: